 We were looking for a WiFi solution that was affordable for the four of us, and that worked almost anywhere in the world.

 Enter the Skyroam Solis.
 It’s a 4G LTE mobile WiFi gadget that automatically works off local cell towers, with no SIM needed.
-Up to five devices can share WiFi on one Skyroam Solis, making it a great choice for our family of four.
+Up to a whopping ten devices can share WiFi on one Skyroam Solis, making it a great choice for our family of four.

 Skyroam Solis Review